wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 #### Who is he?
 Darren Pritchard has been creating dance works since 2006.
 As well as devising his own works, for theatres, galleries, a church, hotels and even the Sale of the Century TV studio, Darren has created dance works for and in collaboration with others, notably The Chase — a Blaze commission, working with parkour and freerunning specialists; Susan and Darren — a Quarantine collaboration; Gulliver’s Boom Box with Walk the Plank; and One — a solo performance installation.
 He has recently worked as director on Chanje Kunda's award-winning *Amsterdam* and Cheryl Martin's *Alaska*.

 Stylistically, Darren has explored ballet, street dance and contemporary dance, sometimes fused with text, projection and other multimedia forms — Word of Warning most recently presented his [*Body of Light*](/archive/2015-autumnwinter/pritchard) in 2015.
-**?**

 #### What people have said about *Rent Party*
->*quotes here…*<br>Audience members</a>
+>*quotes here…*<br>Audience members

 #### Credits
 Commissioned by Homotopia; *Domestic Edition* commissioned by hÅb.<br>Supported using public funding by the National Lottery through Arts Council England.